OSInside/kiwi/_sources/building_images/build_simple_disk.rst.txt

 - `guestOS`: The virtual guest OS' identification string for the VM (only applicable for `vmdk` and `ova` formats.
 Note that the name designation is different for the two formats).
+  Note: For vmware ovftools, guestOS is a VMX GuestOS, but not VIM GuestOS.
+  For instance, correct value for Ubuntu 64 bit is "ubuntu-64", but not "ubuntu64Guest".
+See GUEST_OS_KEY_MAP in guest_os_tables.h at https://github.com/vmware/open-vm-tools for another guestOS values.

 - `min_memory`: The virtual machine's minimum memory in MB (`ova` format only).